 Capacitive tactile sensing has been a driving force in the popularization of such ubiquitous touchscreen-based technologies as smartphones and tablets.
 In order to fully explore the potential of capacitive tactile sensors, however, engineers must first understand the basics of the technology.
 To that end, we’ve put together a quick primer on tactile pressure-measurement systems to bring you up to speed.

 TACTILE PRESSURE-MEASUREMENT SYSTEMS

 Although lumped in with the pressure and force sensor families, tactile sensing has carved out its own unique niche within these broader buckets.
-Tactile sensors, after all, provide an added dimension to force sensing by collecting data on both the forces and how the forces are actually distributed in a specified area.
+Tactile sensors provide an added dimension to force sensing by collecting data on both the quantitative force measurement as qualitative visualizations on how the forces are actually distributed in a specified area.

 To perform these functions, tactile sensors employ either resistance- or capacitance-based technologies.
 Whereas resistive or piezoresistive tactile sensors measure the resistance of a conductive ink, elastomer, or foam between two points, capacitive tactile sensors exploit the electrical property of capacitance, which is the ability of a system to store an electrical charge.
 As you my recall from physics class, capacitance is often illustrated using the example of two parallel electrodes separated by an air gap.
 Upon applying a charge, capacitance of the electrodes increases as the gap decreases.